uvasrg/oblivc-web/content/documentation.md

 ### obliv tname feedObliv<Tname>(tname v, int party)

 Obliv-C file; requires `#include <obliv.oh>`.
 This function returns an `obliv` qualified `tname v` from the specified party to both parties.
-Floating point numbers are not currently supported by the `obliv` qualifier.
+Double-precision floating point numbers are not currently supported by the `obliv` qualifier.

 Sample code for using this function to feed an int array from the specified party into an obliv int array to both parties: